 By buying a call option on a security, the Fund has the right, in return for the premium paid, to buy the security underlying the option at the exercise price.
 By writing (selling) a call option and receiving a premium, the Fund becomes obligated during the term of the option to deliver securities underlying the option at the exercise price if the option is exercised.
 The Fund will only write call options on securities it holds in its portfolio (i.e., covered calls).
 By buying a put option, the Fund has the right, in return for the premium, to sell the security underlying the option at the exercise price.
-By writing a put option and receiving a premium, the Fund becomes obligated during the term of the option to purchase the securities underlying the option at the exercise price.
+By writing a put option and receiving a premium, the Fund becomes obligated during the term of the option at the exercise price.